Frequently Asked Questions

 Do you only work with women?

-No. I began my insurance practice in 2005, helping my fellow dental hygienists find and secure quality
+No. I began my insurance practice in 2004, helping dental hygienists find and secure quality disability income insurance contracts.

 I do, however, have a high volume of female clients and I am passionate about all women being at the table to understand and be involved in financial decisions.